-Baja Kayak Adventures Tours is a Canadian Eco-tour company, owned and operated by brother and sister Ryan and Hilary Masson, and Joel Lopes from Guadalajara Mexico.
-Ryan and Hilary Masson, our lead guides are fully trained and certified, with extensive paddling experience throughout Baja (and BC).
+Baja Kayak Adventures Tours is a Canadian Eco-tour company, owned and operated by 3 long time friends and guides: brother and sister Ryan and Hilary Masson, and Joel Lopes from Guadalajara Mexico.
+Ryan and Hilary Masson, are fully trained and certified, with extensive paddling experience throughout Baja (and BC).
 As a family growing up on the coast we have fostered a natural love for the ocean and maritime recreation.
 We spend our free time together traveling, kayaking, sailing, camping, and hosting BBQs and dinner parties with our friends and family.
 The Masson family also operates Silva Bay Kayak Adventures during the summer months in British Columbia's beautiful Gulf Islands.

 Our goal is to get people out on the water so they can experience and enjoy the amazingly diverse coastal-desert ecosystem - Baja and Mexico's Sea of Cortez.
 With our reasonable pricing we can customize a tour for any interest or budget.
 Baja Kayak Adventure Tours offer a wide range of kayaking tour options, both camping or villa based:

 - Day Tours and Lessons